 Analyze This: Lock, Stock, and Two Smoking Barrels

 This European masterpiece is widely considered, among critics and filmmakers alike, to be a perfect example of expert storytelling.
-Lock, Stock is a film with many threads, and Guy Ritchie weaves them together like a seasoned professional, thus prompting his well-deserved rise to global fame.
+Lock, Stock is a film with many threads, and Guy Ritchie weaves them together like a seasoned professional.

 If that weren't enough, Lock, Stock also has one of the greatest movie soundtracks in existence, and is absolutely hilarious through and through.
 If you haven't seen it yet, don't let this analysis spoil the film for you - go and watch it as soon as you get the chance!